Shark Attack Leaves Man Critical In Hawaii — Screams Heard From Beach As Shark Knocks Man Off Paddleboard

 According to the Honolulu Star Advisor, the beach near where this shark attack occurred was closed immediately following this incident.
 The area is described as “off the Kona Coast near Hualalai, Hawaii.

-The Washington Post cites how statistics show most shark attacks are not fatal.
-When sharks do attack people they are most likely thinking they are attacking something that is natural prey for this creature.
+The Washington Post cited how statistics show most shark attacks are not fatal.
+When sharks do attack people, they are most likely thinking they are attacking something that is natural prey for this creature.

 Immediately following the attack on Saturday, signs went up warning any beachgoers of possible sharks in the water.
 Officials will decide on Sunday when they will reopen the beach.